alex88ridolfi/Dracula/README.md

 - Aug.
 22 2023: Simplified usage - the user no longer has to worry about file acc_WRAPs.dat, this is handled (mostly) automatically.
 I now suggest a simple speed-up (by more than an order of magnitude) by editing the CLOCK flag in the parameter file, as in the example file.
 Also, program now makes a list of solutions (list_solutions.dat), with rotation numbers, chi2's and the corresponding .par files.

 - Sept.
 14 2023: Corrected bug in what is now line 261.
-Added automatic handling of the GAP0 tag, which the user does not need to know about.
-Updated the description.

 - Jan.
 30 2024: simplified and cleaned the script by defining functions and procedures.
 Thanks, Chatgpt!